paulbradshaw/cleaning/dates.md

 * `=TEXT(A1,"MMMMM")` gives you the first character of the month: `J` for July, for example, but also January and June - so, probably not much use then.

-T> ### Which day of the week?
-The `WEEKDAY` function T>
-T> `WEEKDAY` is yet another date function which can come in handy if you want to know which day of the week a date occurred - but *want that expressed as a number* between 1 and 7.
-T>
-T>  By default those numbers begin on Sunday (1) and end on Saturday (7).
-So the date September 11th 2001 (09/11/2001 in US date format or 11/09/2001 in UK date format), when used with the `WEEKDAY` function will return the value `3` - or Tuesday.
-T>
-T> The full formula to calculate this looks like so: `=WEEKDAY("09/11/2001")` - or `=WEEKDAY(A2)` where the date is in cell A2.
-T>
-T> However, if you *don't* want to start counting from Sunday the `WEEKDAY` function has an *optional* second parameter: a number which you can add to specify which day you want to count *from*.
-T>
-T> A formula which has this second parameter will look something like this: `=WEEKDAY(A2,1)` T>
-T> If you specify the value `2`, for example, in the formula `=WEEKDAY(A2,2)`, the days will be counted from Monday (1) to Sunday (7).
-T>
-T> If you add the number `3` in the formula `=WEEKDAY(A2,3)` then the days will be counted in the same sequence, but will start counting from zero (0), with the highest possible value - Sunday - now represented by a 6.
-T>
-T> The full list of values and what they do are as follows:
-T>
-T> 1 or 17: Sunday will be 1, through to Saturday as 7
-T>
-T> 2 or 11: Monday will be 1, through to Sunday as 7
-T>
-T> 3: Monday will be 0 through to Sunday as 6
-T>
-T> 12: Tuesday will be 1, through to Monday as 7
-T>
-T> 13: Wednesday will be 1 through to Tuesday as 7
-T>
-T> 14: Thursday will be 1, through to Wednesday as 7 T>
-T> 15: Friday will be 1, through to Thursday as 7
-T>
-T> 16: Saturday will be 1, through to Friday as 7
-T>
-T> If you try to use other values you will get a `#NUM!` error.
-You can also [find these values listed on Microsoft's support page for the `WEEKDAY` function](http://office.microsoft.com/en-gb/excel-help/weekday-function-HP010343015.aspx).

 ### Month and year combinations